Pyongyang: After 1945

-On 25 August 1945, the Soviet 25th Army entered Pyongyang and it became the temporary capital of the Provisional People's Committee for North Korea.
+On 25 August 1945, the Soviet 25th Army entered Pyongyang and it became the temporary capital of the Provisional People's Committee of North Korea.
 A People's Committee was already established there, led by veteran Christian nationalist Cho Man-sik.
 Pyongyang became the de facto capital of North Korea upon its establishment in 1948.
 At the time, the Pyongyang government aimed to recapture Korea's official capital, Seoul.
 Pyongyang was again severely damaged in the Korean War, during which it was briefly occupied by South Korean forces from 19 October to 6 December 1950.
 The city saw many refugees evacuate when advancing Chinese forces pushed southward towards Pyongyang.
 UN forces oversaw the evacuation of refugees as they retreated from Pyongyang in December 1950.
 In 1952, it was the target of the largest aerial raid of the entire war, involving 1,400 UN aircraft.

 Already during the war, plans were made to reconstruct the city.
+The plans for the modern city of Pyongyang were first displayed for public viewing in a theatre building.
 On 27 July 1953 – the day the armistice between North Korea and South Korea was signed – The Pyongyang Review wrote: "While streets were in flames, an exhibition showing the general plan of restoration of Pyongyang was held at the Moranbong Underground Theater", the air raid shelter of the government under Moranbong.
 "On the way of victory... fireworks which streamed high into the night sky of the capital in a gun salute briefly illuminated the construction plan of the city which would rise soon with a new look".
 After the war, the city was quickly rebuilt with assistance from the Soviet Union, and many buildings were built in the style of Stalinist architecture.
-The plans for the modern city of Pyongyang were first displayed for public viewing in a theatre building.
 Kim Jung-hee, one of the founding members of the Korean Architects Alliance, who had studied architecture in prewar Japan, was appointed by Kim Il Sung to design the city's master plan.
 Moscow Architectural Institute designed the "Pyongyang City Reconstruction and Construction Comprehensive Plan" in 1951, and it was officially adopted in 1953.
-The transformation into a modern, propaganda-designed city featuring Stalin-style architecture with a Korean-style arrangement (and other modernist architecture that was said to have been greatly influenced by Brazilian architect Oscar Niemeyer) began.
+The transformation into a modern, propaganda-designed city featuring Stalinist architecture with Korean arrangement (and other modernist architecture said to have been greatly influenced by Brazilian architect Oscar Niemeyer) began.
 The 1972 Constitution officially declared Pyongyang the capital.
-During Kim Il Sung's 1956 diplomatic tour of the USSR, he was heavily inspired by Proto-Krushchyovka mass housing concepts introduced to him, which was urgently replicated in the fast-expanding region south of the Taedong.
+During Kim Il Sung's 1956 diplomatic tour of the USSR, he was heavily inspired by Proto-Krushchyovka mass housing concepts introduced to him, which were urgently replicated in the fast-expanding region south of the Taedong.
 Soviet architectural influence re-emerged in the 1980s; the newly-built Kwangbok and Tongil Street apartments were of near-identical design to Brezhnevka.